If you are unable to upgrade your browser, please see our Technical FAQ page to get tips on how to improve your user experience.

 Stressful and highly wasteful

-Alpay Koralturk set up Furnishare in 2014, after the stressful and frustrating experience of moving house six times in as many years.
+Alpay Koralturk set up Furnishare in 2014 (rebranded as Kaiyo in 2019), after the stressful and frustrating experience of moving house six times in as many years.
 Each time he moved, like other citizens, he would try and sell some furniture that was no longer needed, but being against the clock and juggling other jobs, lots of good quality furniture ended up being thrown out.
 Some items find a new owner in this way, but Koralturk decided to investigate the scale of this loss to the economy.

 In the United States alone 15 million tonnes of furniture is wasted annually, and only 2% recovered for recycling.
 The actual potential in the used furniture market has been estimated as $10 billion per year.

 Koralturk saw an opportunity for something new and unique in the market - an offering that could be more convenient for consumers and better for the city.
 It could also benefit manufacturers and designers.
 There’s not much of an incentive to create furniture that stands the test of time when customers buy and use cheap products that get the job done for a while, but then throw them away.
 Koralturk believes that a different model, one that keeps furniture in productive use for longer, could influence designers and manufacturers to create products that last.